 The Board, senior executive team, and regional managers approve the Ryman organisational business plan.
 From this the regional teams develop objectives, and the individual villages develop their own operational objectives.
 The Ryman business plan is based around Ryman characteristics including (but not limited to) excellence, team, and communication.
 These characteristics are built into the village objectives.
-Yvette Williams has site specific objectives for 2022 and include organisational goals related to overall satisfaction of the service.
-Policies and procedures and associated implementation systems provide a good level of assurance that the facility is meeting accepted good practice and adhering to relevant standards.
-A document control system is in place.
-Policies are regularly reviewed by Ryman Christchurch, and the leadership team is working towards updating policies to meet the 2021 Standard.
+The operational objectives include a cultural strategy.
+Jane Mander objectives for 2023 include (but are not limited to) clinical objectives related to: reduction in pressure injuries; reduction of falls; business objectives related to promoting staff wellbeing; staff retention; and organisational goals related to overall satisfaction of the service.